 How to rename or label a disk drive

 Tip: These steps only work for physical drives.
-If the drive has been created with the subst command or another software utility, you cannot rename the drives.
+If a drive has been created with the subst command or another software utility, you cannot rename it.

 Microsoft Windows 95, 98, NT, ME, 2000, XP, Vista, 7, 8, and 10 users

 - From My Computer, right-click the drive you want to rename and select Properties.
 For example, if we wanted to rename the "Local Disk (C:)" seen in the image below, we would right-click the C: drive icon.

 - Within the Properties window, on the General tab, type the new name in the Label box and click OK.
 (The Label box is the text field at the top of the General tab.)

 Note: Microsoft Windows users can also use the below command line steps to change the name of their drive.

 Windows 3.x, MS-DOS, and Windows command line users

 To change the name of a disk drive from an MS-DOS prompt, type the below text, substituting "hope" for what you want to name the drive.

 label c: hope

 The above example will rename your C: drive to hope.
 Substituting the c for any other drive letter will rename that drive.